 Juice from 1 lime

-You can also use an injector needle to inject the seasoning into the meat.
+You can also use a syringe to inject the seasoning into the meat.

 Note: I did not have a roasting pan so I had to improvise.
 I got a large enough pan and placed a pot rack inside of it.
 It worked superbly!